chriswebb09/chriswebb09.github.io/_posts/2017-05-10-finding-the-common-superview.md

 ##### Superviews

-A superview is a view that higher on the view tree than it’s subviews.
+A superview is a view that is higher on the view tree than it’s subviews.
 Another way to put this is that a superview is the parent view of a subview.
-Its position is higher on the view tree and closer to the root view.
+Being higher on the view tree means it is closer to the rootview.

 ##### Subviews

 It logically goes, that subviews are the child views of a parent and are further down the view hierarchy than their parent.
-In  fact you can check for a views subviews by accessing the subviews property which will return an array of views that are subviews, if there are any subviews.
+In fact you can check for a view's subviews by accessing the subviews property which will return an array of views that are subviews if there are any subviews.

 ### Getting Started

-Sometimes it is not be immediately obvious which view is the superview.
+Sometimes it is not immediately obvious which view is the superview.
 So how would we go about finding the common superview for two views?
-To begin with lets focus on the first input view.
-We can create array of views to represent the view hierarchy by looping through the superview like so:
+To begin with, lets focus on the first input view.
+We can create an array of views to represent the view hierarchy by looping through the superview like so:

 {% highlight swift linenos %}